 If you’re struggling to tune your drums by ear, or want to be as accurate as possible, the DrumDial can help.
 It is a little controversial – some people love it (it usually gets great reviews), others not so much.

-Designed to accurately measure the tension near each lug, the DrumDual is moved around the drum as you tune up or down, with the gauge showing the exact tension.
-This allows each lug to be tuned to the exact same tension, which will remove strange ringing overtones that conflict with the fundamental note you’re tuning to.
-It also allows you to easily tune your drum the exact same way every time.
-DrumDial gives recommendations on how to tune each drum, but I’d recommend using these as a starting point only… experiment and take note of the tension when you find a tuning you like.
+Designed to accurately measure the tension near each lug, the DrumDual is moved around the drum as you tune up or down, with the gauge showing the exact tension of the drumhead.
+This allows each lug to be tuned to the exact same pitch, which will remove strange ringing overtones that conflict with the fundamental note you’re tuning to.
+One of the most important steps in good drum tuning is to get every lug tuned to the exact same tension, and the DrumDial is designed to help with exactly this.
+The end result is a smoother and more focused drum sound, without strange ringing tones interfering.